-Global scores from the "attention/memory" task will be compared between groups using a t-test.
+Global scores from the memory task will be compared between groups using a one-way analysis of variance (ANOVA).

 fMRI data analysis

 Activation analyses

 At the subject level, denoised data will be analyzed using GLMs.
 Boxcar functions will be convolved with the canonical Hemodynamic Response Function (HRF) in order to model the two experimental conditions (i.e. vocal vs. non-vocal sounds).
 Once the model estimated, a contrast for vocal vs. non-vocal sounds will be computed and individual maps will be thresholded at the 0.02 alpha level, cluster corrected, with a cluster defining threshold of Z = 2.05 (corresponding to an alpha level of 0.02).
 Any cluster within the TVA mask previously computed will be labelled as a TVA activation.